vzoo/ERC721-with-EIP2981-Polygon-bulk-mint-OpenSea-compatible/README.md

 		3. Type: String <CONTRACT_URI>
 3. Copy the output and put it into the appropriate field in the verification form on Polyscan
 4. Verify your contract

+If you have any problem with Hardhat not compiling or verifying correctly, try to run `npx hardhat clean`.

 ***GOOD LUCK and have a nice day!***